Euler angles: Rotation matrix

 These tabular results are available in numerous textbooks.
 For each column the last row constitutes the most commonly used convention.

 To change the formulas for passive rotations (or find reverse active rotation), transpose the matrices (then each matrix transforms the initial coordinates of a vector remaining fixed to the coordinates of the same vector measured in the rotated reference system; same rotation axis, same angles, but now the coordinate system rotates, rather than the vector).
+(Crystallographic Texture will typically use passive rotations.)

 The following table contains formulas for angles α, β and γ from elements of a rotation matrix $R$.

 Properties

 The Euler angles form a chart on all of SO(3), the special orthogonal group of rotations in 3D space.
 The chart is smooth except for a polar coordinate style singularity along β = 0.
 See charts on SO(3) for a more complete treatment.

 The space of rotations is called in general "The Hypersphere of rotations", though this is a misnomer: the group Spin(3) is isometric to the hypersphere S3, but the rotation space SO(3) is instead isometric to the real projective space RP3 which is a 2-fold quotient space of the hypersphere.
 This 2-to-1 ambiguity is the mathematical origin of spin in physics.

 A similar three angle decomposition applies to SU(2), the special unitary group of rotations in complex 2D space, with the difference that β ranges from 0 to 2π.
 These are also called Euler angles.

 The Haar measure for SO(3) in Euler angles is given by the Hopf angle parametrisation of SO(3), $\textrm{d}V \propto \sin \beta \cdot \textrm{d}\alpha \cdot \textrm{d}\beta \cdot \textrm{d}\gamma$, where $(\beta, \alpha)$ parametrise $S^{2}$, the space of rotation axes.

 For example, to generate uniformly randomized orientations, let α and γ be uniform from 0 to 2π, let z be uniform from −1 to 1, and let β = arccos(z).